Collect taxes

 OptionalIntegration examples

-endpoint, where the customer’s address is sent from your client-side form.
+In the example below, your server defines a /preview-cart endpoint, where the customer’s address is sent from your client-side form.
 The server combines the cart’s line items and the customer’s address to calculate tax.

 When you’re ready to take payment, create a PaymentIntent from the tax calculation result.
-Store the tax calculation ID in the PaymentIntent’s metadata or in your own database so you can create a tax transaction when your customer completes payment.
+Store the tax calculation ID in the PaymentIntent’s metadata or in your own database, so you can create a tax transaction when your customer completes payment.

 The example below shows a server endpoint that calculates tax, creates (or updates) a PaymentIntent, and returns the result to the client.
 You can then display the tax to your customer.
-Use the client_
+Use the client_ to take the payment.

 If your integration uses the Payment Element, fetch updates from the server after updating the PaymentIntent.